Book Duomo Florence Tickets

 Giotto’s Bell Tower | Daily: 8:15 AM – 7:45 PM | Jan 1, Easter, Dec 25 | 414 steps; resting platforms available |

-How Much Time Should I Allocate for My Visit?
+How Much Time Should I Allocate for My Visit to Florence Duomo?

 To fully appreciate the Florence Duomo complex, allocate approximately 2.5 to 3.5 hours, depending on your chosen ticket.
 Exploring the Cathedral interior takes 15–30 minutes, while climbing Brunelleschi’s Dome takes around 45–60 minutes.
 The Bell Tower climb usually takes 30–45 minutes.
 Visiting the Baptistery takes about 20 minutes, and the Opera del Duomo Museum typically requires 45–60 minutes to explore the sculptures and original artworks.
 If you’re using a pass valid over three days, you can break the visit into smaller, manageable sessions without feeling rushed.